Up to 60% off sofas & mattresses — limited‑time deals.

 Leather sofa vs fabric sofa for everyday maintenance

-Leather sheds crumbs and pet hair easily, but it can scratch and it dislikes heat and direct sun.
-Fabric hides scratches better and offers more texture choices, but it can trap odors and stains.
-If you eat on the couch often, protected leather or performance fabric tends to be the least stressful.
+Leather sheds crumbs and pet hair more easily, but it can scratch and it dislikes heat and long sun exposure.
+Fabric usually hides scratches better and offers more texture choices, but it can hold odors and stains more readily.
+If you eat on the couch often, protected leather or easy-clean performance fabric usually causes the fewest headaches.

 Best leather for pets and kids